bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 In this module, students will prepare for job interviews by learning about the computer science behind JavaScript, including performance measurement, data structures, and algorithms.
 Students will also practice describing their problem-solving process using pseudocoding.

-In this week's virtual classes, you'll go over closures, callback queues, recursion, and binary searches.
+In this week's virtual classes, you'll review closures, callback queues, recursion, and binary searches.
 You will also spend a good amount of time in this week's second virtual class going over the Challenge, which will look a bit different from what students are used to seeing.
 Students will also be introduced to regex, which is not in the async materials, but is needed for the Challenge.

+The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content:

 | Day  | Topic                  | Location     |
 | ---  | ---                    | ---          |